pieroproietti/oa-tools/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-- A Linux system (Debian-based, Arch, or Fedora).
+- A Linux system (Debian-based, Arch-based.
+Fedora-based or Manjaro-based).
 - `gcc` and `make` (for `oa`).
 - `golang` 1.21+ (for `coa`).